 List of U.S. Navy Frigates With Asbestos

-U.S. Navy Frigates that used asbestos included:
+U.S. Navy frigates that used asbestos include:

 - USS Ainsworth (FFT-1090)